-June 2023 — Use EdTech Impact to find the best performance management tools for your school.
+October 2023 — Use EdTech Impact to find the best teacher performance management software for your school.
 Compare customer reviews, features and pricing, or learn more in our Performance Management Guide.

 Performance management tools enable you to provide high quality appraisals to teaching staff, manage their CPD, and develop and build on teachers’ skills.
 With good quality performance management software you can align the career objectives of teachers with your school’s educational goals, and understand the training needs not only of individual teachers, but of entire departments or schools in your Trust.